sbennett1990/Resume/resume.md

 June 2014 - Present | Charlotte, NC

 - Agile environment
-- Developed applications (plugins) for AutoCAD (deployed to ~100 user machines) (C#)
+- Responsible for developing applications primarily for AutoCAD in C#
-    - Designed and implemented an updater utility for the AutoCAD plugins, which was also able to update itself
+- Designed and implemented an AutoCAD plugin updater utility, which enabled the 100+ AutoCAD users to recieve notificatoins for new releases and allowed them to apply updates themselves, instead of having to wait on IT
+- Implemented and enabled continuous integration/continuous delivery pipelines for 15 of my team's Java and C# applications
-    - Created unit tests for above
+    - Created and maintained all Jenkins build jobs for my team, using Groovy/DSL scripts
+    - Configured build scripts and build frameworks (Maven, PowerShell, Unix Shell)
+    - Configured package managers (NuGet, Maven)
-- Lead my team in our migration to git source control
+- Led my team in our migration to git as primary SCM
-    - Configured the repositories
+    - Configured repositories (Atlassian BitBucket)
-    - Determined branching/merging model
+    - Implemented branching and merging strategy
-    - Created training sessions for the developers
+    - Created training sessions and materials for developers
+- Team SME on automation - Jenkins, Maven, applications deployments
-- Implemented enhancements and bug fixes to internal web applications (Java/WebSphere)
+- Maintained and developed new features for internal web applications (Java/WebSphere, C#)
-    - SQL tuning, HTML corrections, JavaScript corrections, other code corrections
-- Instrumental in creating a continuous delivery pipeline for one of our Java/WebSphere applications
-    - Worked heavily with our automation team to create and test deployments to mainframe (my team was the first to automate deployments to our mainframe environment)
-    - Created build scripts in Ant
-    - Helped convert two Java applications into Maven projects to better facilitate builds and dependency management
-    - Created, configured, and maintained all of the Jenkins build jobs for our team
+    - SQL tuning; HTML, CSS, JavaScript, corrections; Other code quality improvements

 **Assistant Technology Support Analyst** - [Appalachian State University Library][applib]
 January 2012 - May 2014 | Boone, NC